edom/work/edom.github.io/plres.md

 ---

 - The goal is to make *the* programming language.
-- What are the criteria?
+- What are the criteria for a language to be adopted?
-    - The language must be suitable for systems programming.
-        - System programming is hardware-aware programming.
-        Application programming assumes abstract machine, infinite memory, and all convenience provided by the operating system.
-            - Why do we make this distinction?
     - In order for a language to be adopted, people must perceive its risk as low.
         - The language must work with existing codebases.
             - The language designer must think from the language user's point of view.